randyau/excel_chart_counter/README.md

 excel chart counter
 ===================

-This is a very dumb one-off script that crawls throughs a list of directories, searches for excel files (specifically xlsx, but should handle xls fine w/ some tweaks).
-Then it goes through all the available worksheets and records the count of chart objects in the file.
+This is a very dumb one-off script that crawls through a list of directories, searches for excel files (specifically xlsx, but should handle xls fine w/ some tweaks to the regex).

+Then it goes through all the available worksheets and records the count of chart objects in the file so you have a dated series of charts created throughout a year.

+Prerequisites
+===
+* Possibly a windows machine.
+Haven't tested this on Mac.
+* MS Excel that can handle the files you plan on chugging through.
+* py-win32com
+* py-dateutil

 Input assumptions
 ===